RobiNN1/phpCacheAdmin/README.md

 - Search within a key's sub-items (hash fields, set/list/sorted set members).
 - **Analysis** of the keyspace - memory by namespace, biggest keys, keys with the most items, data type distribution and a TTL summary, sampled with SCAN.
 Includes **recommendations** weighed against the server's own `maxmemory`, eviction policy and encoding limits.
+- **Clients** list of the connected clients with their idle time, memory and last command, and the option to disconnect any of them.
 - **Console** for running Redis commands interactively.
 - **PUB/SUB** support to browse channels, subscribe, and publish messages.
 - **Cluster support**.